-Ever wonder what books will help you run the best legal practice possible?
-There are a million-and-one books out there on business, law, and the business of law, so how do you know you’re reading the most effective books for lawyers?
+Ever wonder what information you need to run the best legal practice possible?
+There are a million-and-one books out there on business, law, and the business of law, so how do you know you’re reading the best books for lawyers?

-One place to start is to check out what your peers are reading.
+One place to start is to check out what your peers in the legal industry are reading.

-We’ve put together a comprehensive list of the best books for lawyers, including classic picks, recommendations from Clio’s lawyer in residence Joshua Lenon, and recommendations from the Clio community.
-It includes a few old favorites, as well as interesting picks you may not have heard of from those in the legal sector.
+We’ve put together a comprehensive list of the 51 best books for lawyers based on recommendations from Clio’s lawyer-in-residence, Joshua Lenon, and recommendations from the Clio community.
+The list includes a few old favorites, as well as new interesting picks you may not have heard of in the legal sector.

-Check out our list of the best books for lawyers below, complete with quotes from the legal professionals who recommended them.
+Continue reading for an overview of the top 51 best books for lawyers.
+We’ve also included quotes from the legal professionals who recommended them.
 Happy reading!